117 Chemistry (prerequisite: facility with algebra)

 and theories of chemical reactions.
 Offered each spring.

-Prerequisite: one unit of chemistry, Physics 101, and Mathematics 110 or consent of instructor.
+Prerequisites: one unit of chemistry, Physics 101, and Mathematics 110 or consent of instructor.

-Prerequisites: Physics 101 and Mathematics 110, or consent of instructor.
+Prerequisites: Physics 101 or 102 and Mathematics 110 or 115.

 This course focuses on metals and their chemistry to describe color phenomena.